ultimate-pa/hanfor/documentation/docs/references/duration_calculus.md

     Note: All intervals may have an arbitrary length > 0 time units, as there is no explicit  constraint on their duration.

+## Counterexample Formulas
+In Hanfor, Duration Calculus is used to describe counterexample formulas.

+!!! note "Counterexample Formula"
+    Formally, a counterexample formula Ψ is a DC-formula of the form:
+    ` Ψ = (⌈e1⌉ ∧ ℓ = t1); ... ;(⌈ek⌉ ∧ ℓ = tk); true ` , <br/>
+    where `e1` to `ek` represent state expressions and `t1` to `tk` are non-empty time intervals.

+Besides the formal definition, we can imagine a counterexmaple formula in a more intuitive fashion.
+Let us assume that the DC-formula ϕ is the formal representation of a given requirement.
+The counterexample formula Ψ covers all behavior that is not described by ϕ.
+In other words, the counterexample formula exactly describes the undesired behavior relative to the given requirement.

 ## Examples
 In the following, you find some examples.
 In each we give a property in the natural-language-style specification language, the DC-formula describing the undesired behavior (counterexample traces), and a short explanation.